lucaong/cubdb/README.md

 The file data structure used by `CubDB` is inspired by [CouchDB](http://couchdb.apache.org).
 A big thanks goes to the CouchDB maintainers for the readable codebase and extensive documentation.

+## Copyright and License

+Copyright (c) 2020 Luca Ongaro

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.